armanchinai/scrapegoat/README.md

 Imagine if, everytime you wanted to pull data from a database, you had to write code to connect to the database, write code to traverse the table and find your data, and then parse the results into a usable format.
 Nobody would put up with that, yet that's exactly what we do when scraping the web.

-This code fetches a recipe page and extracts the list of ingredients into a CSV file ignoring the "Deselect All" option contained in the list.
+This code fetches a recipe page and extracts the list of ingredients into a CSV file ignoring, the "Deselect All" option contained in the list.

 ````python
 import requests